JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 Finally, whilst doing my best to obscure any actual numbers (or any way to infer them), for transparency this is my compensation throughout my career so far.
 Despite all the job changes, it's been a fairly consistent progression (excluding the obvious dip for running my startup!):

 [![Salary over time](/assets/images/2024/jobs-salary.png)](/assets/images/2024/jobs-salary.png)

+## 7 lessons learned

+If you'd like to skip aaaaallll the personal information, back-story, and explanations, here are the 7 lessons I've learned, 1 from each employer.
+They're simply in the order I learned them, and as with all "lessons" they need to evaluated critically not just blindly followed:

+1. **Take ownership of your own career.**
+2. **Be honest with yourself about burnout.**
+3. **Supportive colleagues are essential.**
+4. **Pay attention to your job market.**
+5. **Don’t be blinded by the money.**
+6. **Try out different employer & team types.**
+7. **If a job seems too good to be true… you might as well interview!**

 ## 2014 - 2017: First Option Software